-- Worcestershire Sauce: Two tablespoons of this delicious sauce add so much flavor!
+- Worcestershire Sauce: Two tablespoons of this sauce add savory umami flavor.

-- Apple Cider Vinegar: This vinegar is becoming very popular, and for good reason!
-It’s delicious and it’s good for you.
+- Apple Cider Vinegar: This adds a nice tang to the London broil marinade and also helps tenderize the steak.
 If you need to substitute, try using regular vinegar or white wine.

-- Sugar: I like to use 2 tablespoons of brown sugar in my marinade; you could also use honey or maple syrup.
+- Sugar: I like to use brown sugar in my marinade; you could also use honey or maple syrup.

 - Fresh Garlic: Mince or press 3 to 4 cloves of garlic.